Battle of the Twin Villages: Background

-The Commander of the San Luis Presidio, Diego Ortiz Parrilla, an experienced soldier and Indian fighter, organized a punitive mission against the Norteños, especially the Wichita.
-The force he slowly assembled consisted of two cannons, 1,600 horses, mules, and cattle, and 636 men: 139 Spanish soldiers, 241 militiamen, 134 Apache Indians, 30 Tlaxcalan Indians, 90 Christian Mission Indians, and two priests.
-The soldiers and the Tlaxcalans were armed with muskets and swords; the Indians mostly with bows and arrows.
+The Commander of the San Luis Presidio, Diego Ortiz Parrilla, an experienced soldier and fighter, organized a punitive mission against the Norteños, especially the Wichita.
+The force he slowly assembled consisted of two cannons, 1,600 horses, mules, and cattle, and 636 men: 139 Spanish soldiers, 241 militiamen, 134 Apache, 30 Tlaxcala, 90 Christian Mission natives, and two priests.
+The soldiers and the Tlaxcalans were armed with muskets and swords; the natives mostly with bows and arrows.
 In August 1759, this unwieldy and mostly untrained force set forth northward from San Antonio.
 Ortiz Parrilla had supplies for a four-month expedition.